aabarmin/epam-microservices-training-2020/README.md

 better having these transactions asynchronous, so, there will be a module that will use other modules to process the data.

+5. **Transactions logging** - this service should record all the executed transactions into the permanent storage for future usage during review and investigation sessions.
+All the transactions should be sent asynchronously using the message queue.

 ## Tasks and statutes

 This list of features is not completed, I assume it'll be updated during the development but